elmtree-askmo/cloudcannon-app/content/learn/chemistry/how-does-the-appearance-of-a-substance-relate-to-its-physical-properties.md

 url: /learn/chemistry/questions/how-does-the-appearance-of-a-substance-relate-to-its-physical-properties
 score: -1.0
 related_article1:
-    id: 162056
+    id: 162052
-    title: What is the significance of balancing chemical equations in chemical reactions?
+    title: >-
+        What happens during the evaporation process in terms of state transition?
     subject: Chemistry
-    url: /learn/chemistry/questions/what-is-the-significance-of-balancing-chemical-equations-in-chemical-reactions
+    url: /learn/chemistry/questions/what-happens-during-the-evaporation-process-in-terms-of-state-transition
 related_article2:
-    id: 162058
+    id: 161936
-    title: What are the characteristics of liquids that distinguish them from gases and solids?
+    title: >-
+        Describe the process of ionization and its effects on the charge of particles.
     subject: Chemistry
-    url: /learn/chemistry/questions/what-are-the-characteristics-of-liquids-that-distinguish-them-from-gases-and-solids
+    url: /learn/chemistry/questions/describe-the-process-of-ionization-and-its-effects-on-the-charge-of-particles
 related_article3:
-    id: 162038
+    id: 161989
+    title: >-
-    title: What is the role of chemical change indicators in identifying precipitation reactions?
+        What is the significance of the state of matter in determining physical properties?
     subject: Chemistry
-    url: /learn/chemistry/questions/what-is-the-role-of-chemical-change-indicators-in-identifying-precipitation-reactions
+    url: /learn/chemistry/questions/what-is-the-significance-of-the-state-of-matter-in-determining-physical-properties
 related_article4:
-    id: 162040
+    id: 162026
-    title: How does the reactivity of oxygen influence its chemical properties?
+    title: >-
+        What is the importance of balancing chemical equations in chemical reactions?
     subject: Chemistry
-    url: /learn/chemistry/questions/how-does-the-reactivity-of-oxygen-influence-its-chemical-properties
+    url: /learn/chemistry/questions/what-is-the-importance-of-balancing-chemical-equations-in-chemical-reactions
 related_article5:
-    id: 162055
+    id: 161975
-    title: What are the characteristics of a precipitation reaction involving silver and chloride ions?
+    title: >-
+        What happens during the state transition from liquid to solid?
     subject: Chemistry
-    url: /learn/chemistry/questions/what-are-the-characteristics-of-a-precipitation-reaction-involving-silver-and-chloride-ions
+    url: /learn/chemistry/questions/what-happens-during-the-state-transition-from-liquid-to-solid
 ---

 &nbsp;